w3c/wcag-act-rules/content/rules/qt1vmo/proposed.md

 **Note:** As per the [accessible name and description computation][], accessible names are [flat string](https://www.w3.org/TR/accname-1.1/#terminology) trimmed of leading and trailing whitespace.
 Notably, it is not possible for a non-empty accessible name to be composed only of whitespace since these must be trimmed.

+### Explicit Semantic Role {#explicit-role}

+The _explicit semantic role_ of an element is determined by its [role attribute][] (if any).

+The [role attribute][] takes a list of tokens.
+The explicit semantic role is the first valid role in this list.
+The valid roles are all non-abstract roles from [WAI-ARIA Specifications][].
+If the element has no [role attribute][], or if it has one with no valid role, then this element has no explicit semantic role.

+Other roles may be added as they become available.
+Not all roles will be supported in all assistive technologies.
+Testers are encouraged to adjust which roles are allowed according to the [accessibility support base line][].
+For the purposes of executing test cases in all rules, it should be assumed that all roles are supported by assistive technologies so that none of the roles fail due to lack of accessibility support.

 ### Focusable {#focusable}

 An element is _focusable_ if one or both of the following are true: